fry-guy/piboy-keymaps/README.md

 A full list of Linux virtual keyboard codes are available at https://manpages.ubuntu.com/manpages/focal/man7/virkeycode-linux.7.html.
 Xboxdvr documentation is available at https://xboxdrv.gitlab.io/xboxdrv.html.

-Please also note this script requires the installation of the DosBox-Pure emulator in RetroPie.
+Please note this script requires the installation of the DosBox-Pure emulator in RetroPie.
 This emulator should be available under the experimental packages section of the RetroPie Setup menu.

 <u><b>Script setup</b></u>